 The Leasey Command Centre is a searchable list of LeaseyWord commands.

+When the dialog opens, focus is in the Command edit field.
 Type part of a command name, such as find, save, spell, bookmark or options.

 Press Tab to move to the Matching commands list.
+Use Up and Down Arrow to review the commands.
+Press Enter to carry out the selected command.

 Each command in the list includes the command name and its shortcut key where one exists.